 Social & Emotional Development

 Developing new social & emotional skills during middle childhood is critical to supporting positive academic, health, and career outcomes at all ages to follow.
-When children are able to understand and manage their emotions they are better build and maintain positive relationships, regulate their own behaviour, and develop resilience.
+When children are able to understand and manage their emotions they are better able to build and maintain positive relationships, regulate their own behaviour, and develop resilience.

 Children thriving in this dimension often experience happiness in everyday activities and have learned to manage their emotions even in difficult situations.
 They are able to call on inner resources to calm themselves when upset, show compassion to and spontaneously help others, try to stop quarrels, and invite peers to join in activities.
 Thriving children can maintain their focus, listen attentively, work independently and think before they act.
-As they mature, children with well-developed social & emotional skills are likely to engage in volunteer activities and engage with their community.
+As they mature, children with well-developed social and emotional skills are likely to engage in volunteer activities and engage with their community.

 Measures of Social and Emotional Development

-Empathy is the foundation for healthy social relationships and academic achievement and is a necessary precursror for prosocial behaviours.
+Empathy is the foundation for healthy social relationships and academic achievement and is a necessary precursor for prosocial behaviours.
 Empathy is the experience of being able to take another person’s perspective and feel what that person is feeling.
 Empathy can be taught and nurtured when adults model prosocial behaviour and verbalize empathic feelings, especially during conflict situations.

 Optimism refers to the mindset of having positive, yet realistic, expectations for the future and putting in effort towards making good things happen.
 Optimism helps children manage stress and develop coping behaviours.
 Children high in optimism tend to have higher self-esteem, stronger self-regulation, more motivation to achieve and reduced depression and anxiety.